Contact your Member of Provincial Parliament (MPP)

 • Thank them for any positive action they have taken in the past on your issue.

-• Thank them for their time, and remind them you will be discussing the matter with your neighbours, and voting to support the issue at hand.
+• Thank them for their time and consideration and politely add that you look forward to hearing their response.
+Remind them you will be discussing the matter with your neighbours, and voting to support the issue at hand.

 • Mention specifically if you want a written response, then follow up with them in two weeks if there has been no reply.